Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Results and Discussion

 \textbf{Malicious email.} In some cases, participants interpreted the warning as indicating that the threat resided in the content of the email itself or a scammer sender.
 Interpretations within this theme varied in terms of perceived threat certainty, ranging from a definitive assessment of maliciousness (e.g., \enquote{It means that the email has been identified as being sent from a scammer.}, P244) to more tentative assessments of potential risk (e.g., \enquote{Warns users to be careful of suspicious links/emails that can take their data}, P214).
 This theme was mentioned infrequently across conditions.

 \textbf{Malicious link.} In some instances, participants understood the warning as indicating that the threat was embedded in the link.
 The perceived level of risk varied, ranging from a clear and immediate danger (e.g., \enquote{That the link I clicked leads to a site that doesn't belong to Facebook and they will steal the information I type.}, P361) to a more cautious interpretation of potential harm (e.g., \enquote{Warns users to be careful of suspicious links/emails that can take their data}, P215).
-This theme was more frequent for counterfactual (26 times in the case of Claude CF and 32 times for Llama CF) and baseline explanations than for feature-based (14 times in the case of Claude FB and 15 times for Llama FB).
+This theme was more frequent in counterfactual (26 times for Claude CF and 32 times for Llama CF) and baseline explanations than in feature-based (14 times for Claude FB and 15 times for Llama FB) explanations.

-\textbf{Device at risk.} The warning was interpreted as an indication that the user's device could be at risk, for example, due to potential malware contained within the email content or linked website (e.g., \enquote{It means the webpage or link you are about to enter may harm your computer of breach data}, P513).
-This theme was generally less frequent than others, and quite balanced across all conditions.
+\textbf{Device at risk.} The warning was interpreted as an indication that the user's device could be at risk, for example, due to potential malware contained within the email content or linked website (e.g., \enquote{It means the webpage or link you are about to enter may harm your computer or breach data}, P513).
+This theme was generally less frequent than others and quite balanced across all conditions.

 \textbf{Personal information at risk.} Some participants interpreted the warning as suggesting that their data, such as login credentials, were at risk of being stolen by cybercriminals (e.g., \enquote{This warning means the website you're attempting to visit is likely a fake site that's designed to steal login details.}, P157).
 This theme was more frequent for feature-based explanations (32 times in the case of Claude FB and 29 times for Llama FB) than for the baseline and counterfactual ones (12 times in the case of Claude CF and 17 times for Llama CF).